METATARSAL BONES ANATOMY

 • Features a convex articular surface on the plantar side

-• Forms the ball of the foot
+• Forms the ball of your foot

 BIBLIOGRAPHY